Shang-keng Ma Papers

 SERIES 5: NOTES

-NOTES contains seven folders of note pads containing Ma's calculations.
+NOTES contains seven folders of undated note pads containing Ma's calculations.

 SERIES 6: TEACHING MATERIALS

 Professor Ma's teaching materials originally included numerous mimeographs of quizzes, tests, and homework problems.
 One copy of each was retained in the collection.
-Student grades and completed tests have been discarded.
 Ma taught graduate courses in "Theoretical Mechanics" and "Many-body Theory," and undergraduate courses in "Thermal Physics," Natural Science," and "Science and Technology."
 His course materials, arranged by class in chronological order, contain tests, homework problems, handouts, some lecture notes, and teaching evaluations completed by his students.
-One folder contains materials from Ma's sabbatical at Tsing Hua University in Taiwan--an outline for his book, Statistical Mechanics, written in Taiwan, and course materials he used there.
+One folder contains materials from Ma's sabbatical at Tsing Hua University in Taiwan--an outline for his book, Statistical Mechanics, and course materials he used there.

 SERIES 7: PUBLICATIONS

-This series is divided into Writings and Correspondence.
-Writings includes Ma's doctoral thesis, original manuscripts, two unpublished articles and typescript drafts of his books, MODERN THEORY OF CRITICAL PHENOMENA, and STATISTICAL MECHANICS.
+A) Writings includes Ma's doctoral thesis, original manuscripts, two unpublished articles and typescript drafts of his books, Modern Theory of Critical Phenomena and Statistical Mechanics.

 Physics -- Study and teaching